sveltecult/franken-ui-site/src/content/docs/dark.md

 # Tailwind CSS Dark Mode and Dark Mode Switcher

-<p class="mt-2 text-xl text-muted-foreground">Learn how to configure and build a dark mode switcher using Franken UI.</p>
+<p class="mt-2 uk-text-lead">Learn how to configure and build a dark mode switcher using Franken UI.</p>

 Offering a dark version for your website is more of an expected feature rather than a nice to have nowadays.
 Luckily, Tailwind CSS has a dark mode functionality enabled and the components from Franken UI also support it by using the "class" option.
 If you are using the `preset-quick`, everything is already setup for you.